-An Allergist is a physician who has been specially trained in the diagnosis, management and treatment of allergic diseases and asthma.
+An Allergist is a physician who has been specially trained in the diagnosis, management and treatment of allergic conditions and asthma.
 To become an allergist a physician completes at least nine years of study.
 This study includes:

-- Three years of training in internal medicine or pediatrics, including obtaining certification in internal medicine from the American Board of Internal Medicine, or in pediatrics from the American Board of Pediatrics
+- Three years of training in internal medicine or pediatrics, including obtaining certification in internal medicine from the American Board of Internal Medicine, or in pediatrics from the American Board of Pediatrics.